mksipe/mksipe/posts/passsettings.md

 ##### Locking an Account

-To immediately lock out an account you can do that with:
+To immediately lock out an account, you can do that with:

 `usermod -L <user>`